StackVista/stackstate-docs/setup/installation/openshift_install.md

 1. [Generate `values.yaml`](#generate-valuesyaml).
 2. [Create `openshift-values.yaml`](#create-openshift-valuesyaml).
-3. If you want to automatically install the Cluster Agent for OpenShift, [create `agent-values.yaml`](#automatically-install-the-cluster-agent-for-openshift).
+3. To automatically install the Cluster Agent for OpenShift, [create `agent-values.yaml`](#automatically-install-the-cluster-agent-for-openshift).
 4. Deploy the latest StackState version to the `stackstate` namespace with the following command:

 ```text